w0ltage/HeaderCookieOptimizer/README.md

 The "Header & Cookie Optimizer" is a Burp Suite extension designed to help penetration testers identify and remove unnecessary HTTP headers and cookies from requests.
 By sending modified requests and comparing responses to a baseline, it determines which headers and cookies are essential for a valid server response, potentially reducing the attack surface or identifying verbose client behavior.

-This extension adds a custom tab to Burp Suite for configuration and logging, and a context menu item in the Repeater tool to initiate the optimization process on a selected request.
+This Kotlin-based Montoya extension adds a custom tab to Burp Suite for configuration and logging, and a context menu item in the Repeater tool to initiate the optimization process on a selected request.

 ## Note